• Skip to primary navigation

 Making chicken stock at home is very easy and to achieve the best results, you need to follow a few simple steps:

-Cut your chicken bones in chunks and then place them in a large pot.
-Add the diced vegetables, aromatic herbs and peppercorns.
+Cut your chicken bones into chunks and then place them in a large pot.

 Fill the pan with cold water, the amount of water should be double the amount of the chicken.